-The types of countermeasures that most SMBs rely on to safeguard their organizations are indicative of what they consider to be their most common security threats.
+The types of countermeasures that most SMBs rely on to safeguard their organizations are indicative of what they consider to be their most common IT security threats.
 According to the Better Business Bureau report, 83 percent of SMBs employ antivirus solutions, and 80 percent use firewalls.

 These solutions are good at detecting and safeguarding against known threats; however, attackers often take advantage of this.
 For starters, attackers know that IT departments in most SMBs lack the technical skill and specialized knowledge to properly configure these solutions.
 Attackers may also alter the code of their malware or raise the level of sophistication of their attack to bypass these safeguards.
 Let’s look at some ways they are able to do this.

 Currently, thousands of strains of ransomware exist, and new ones are created every day.
 Once this type of malware infects a vulnerable computer on your network, it can spread to other computers, servers, and storage.
 Ransomware locks you out of the files on the infected machine using encryption, and then the criminal demands a ransom be paid in exchange for the decryption key.
 If it is not paid, the files are eventually destroyed.
 In some cases, the ransom goes up as time passes to create a greater sense of urgency and encourage payment.